 177 positions are reported for the entire sample, with more details by:

 Specific data regarding incentive pay is also reported for each position, including eligibility for incentive pay and actual incentive pay given.

 Benefits and other policies are reported as well:

-The survey was produced by The Management Center in San Francisco from 1978 to 2004, when TMC went out of business.
+The survey was initiated in 1978 by our late colleague, Barbara Schilling, at The Management Center in San Francisco.
+TMC published it annually until they went out of business in 2004.
 From 2004 to 2009, it was compiled by Rita Haronian, under contract with the Center for Nonprofit Management in Southern California (CNM).
 2010 was the first year it was produced by Nonprofit Compensation Associates.

 Small Pay Increases Are Forecast for Northern Calif.
 Charities

 "Nonprofit groups in Northern California are increasing their workers' pay, but the gains are modest and fewer groups expect to add workers than last year, according to a new report".